Regularized Brascamp--Lieb inequalities: Introduction

 associated with a self-adjoint linear transformation $\mathcal{Q} : \mathbb{R}^n \to \mathbb{R}^n$, and families of linear transformations $B_j : \mathbb{R}^n \to \mathbb{R}^{n_j}$ and exponents $c_j \in \mathbb{R}$.
 Largely thanks to recent work of Barthe--Wolff \cite{BWAnn,BW} and Chen--Dafnis--Paouris \cite{CDP}, much is known about inverse Brascamp--Lieb inequalities for \textit{general} input functions $f_j$.
 For example, gaussian near-minimizers always exist for \eqref{e:IBL} in all non-degenerate situations; this was established in full generality in \cite{BW} (using mass transportation) and in certain special cases in \cite{CDP} (using heat flow in the spirit of the work of Carlen--Lieb--Loss \cite{CLL} and Bennett--Carbery--Christ--Tao \cite{BCCT} on the forward Brascamp--Lieb inequality).
 Such a result is a counterpart to Lieb's famous theorem for the forward version of \eqref{e:IBL}.
 In the present work, we investigate what happens when the input functions $f_j$ are ``regularized" in the sense that they coincide with the evolution of positive finite Borel measures under certain heat equations, and our main result is a regularized version of the aforementioned theorem of Barthe and Wolff.

 Our motivation to pursue this project arose from several directions.
-Firstly, a regularized version of the forward version of \eqref{e:IBL} was considered by Bennett--Carbery--Christ--Tao in \cite{BCCT} and, in particular, they were able to provide a completely new proof of Lieb's theorem based on heat flow (see the forthcoming Theorem \ref{t:BCCT_genLieb}).
+Firstly, a regularized version of the forward Brascamp--Lieb inequality was considered by Bennett--Carbery--Christ--Tao in \cite{BCCT} and, in particular, they were able to provide a completely new proof of Lieb's theorem based on heat flow (see the forthcoming Theorem \ref{t:BCCT_genLieb} for a version which incorporates a gaussian kernel).
 This approach to Lieb's theorem was an important source of inspiration to us and we shall see that our analysis of \eqref{e:IBL} for regularized inputs will naturally yield the inverse version of Lieb's theorem in full generality.
 In this sense, we follow Chen--Dafnis--Paouris \cite{CDP} by adopting heat-flow techniques for the inverse inequality, extend their gaussian saturation result to full generality, and thus re-derive the gaussian saturation result of Barthe--Wolff \cite{BW} by heat-flow regularization.
-The special case considered in \cite{CDP} is a certain ``geometric" version of the inverse Brascamp--Lieb inequality (see Section \ref{section:prelims} for further details) and the extension to the general case requires a significant amount of work.
+The special case considered in \cite{CDP} is a certain ``geometric" version of the inverse Brascamp--Lieb inequality (see Section \ref{section:prelims} for further details) and the extension to the general case is far from straightforward.

+More broadly speaking, the act of regularizing an inequality by restricting the input functions to a smaller subclass of sufficiently well-behaved functions is natural and ubiquitous.
+One potential benefit of doing so is to raise of possibility of establishing the existence of extremizers for the inequality amongst the restricted subclass, and in doing so may open up a fruitful approach to analyze the general form of the inequality.
+As we shall see more precisely later, this is the philosophy behind the aforementioned heat-flow proof of Lieb's theorem in \cite{BCCT}, where general input functions are treated as limits of solutions to heat equations at time zero.

+Another virtue of restricting the inputs to regularized functions is that one may obtain an improved form of the inequality.
+Such a perspective is often taken up in fields such as convex geometry, differential geometry, probability and information theory, in which case the regularization is often described in terms of semi/uniform log-concavity and log-convexity.
+For example, a famous conjecture of Talagrand predicts that Markov's inequality can be improved if one restricts to regularized functions; see, for example, \cite{EL}.
+This conjecture was originally stated for the discrete cube and as far as we are aware it is still an open problem in that form, but its analogue for gaussian space has been affirmatively solved by Eldan--Lee \cite{EL}.